drone-labs/about/README.md

 # Ardupilot Blue
-### Building a lightweight buildroot based firmware for the BeagleBone Blue.
+### Building a lightweight buildroot based firmware for the BeagleBone Blue

 ## Credits